Paul Brennan (Gaelic footballer): Playing career

 Brennan started Donegal's first five fixtures of the 2020 National Football League against Mayo, Meath, Galway, Dublin and Monaghan, scoring a point against Mayo in the opening game.
 Then the COVID-19 pandemic brought play to a halt.
 Play resumed behind closed doors on 18 October with a home game against Tyrone; Brennan started that game as well.
 He did not participate in the concluding game of the league campaign (away to Kerry) as he and other senior players (such as Michael Murphy, Hugh McFadden, Ryan McHugh and Eoghan Bán Gallagher) were rested ahead of the 2020 Ulster Senior Football Championship quarter-final against Tyrone the following Sunday.
 Brennan started that opening victory against Tyrone, scoring one point.
 He also started the semi-final victory against Armagh and the final against Cavan, in what proved to be the season's concluding game for his team.

 Brennan started each of Donegal's first three of four fixtures of the 2021 National Football League (against Tyrone, Monaghan, Armagh); he did not feature against Dublin.
 In the 2021 Ulster Senior Football Championship, he made a substitute appearance in each of Donegal's three fixtures, scoring a point against Derry in the quarter-final.

 Brennan started each of Donegal's opening three fixtures of the 2022 National Football League, against Mayo, Kildare and Kerry respectively.
 He did not feature against either Tyrone or Monaghan in the fourth and fifth fixtures.
 He made a substitute appearance away to Dublin in the penultimate fixture, but did not play against Armagh at O'Donnell Park in the next game.
 In the 2022 Ulster Senior Football Championship, he made substitute appearances in two of Donegal's three fixtures, the quarter-final against Armagh and the final against Derry (during extra-time).
 He did not feature in the semi-final against Cavan.
 He also did not feature in the 2022 All-Ireland Senior Football Championship qualifier loss to Armagh.

+He was announced as part of Declan Bonner's management team at Erne Gaels in late 2023.